Review: Bejeweled Deluxe

 As far as its gameplay is concerned, Bejeweled is a straightforward Match 3 title.
 Every level centers around a grid filled with gems.
 To clear gems, you swap two neighboring gems to create a row or column of three or more gems of the same type.
 Once enough matches have been made, the grid is cleared and a new level begins.

 The game comes to an end when there are no more valid moves (or you run out of time in the Timed Game mode).
-At this point, your score is recorded on the local leaderboards and its up to you to try again.
+At this point, your score is recorded on the local leaderboards and it's up to you to try again.
 Unfortunately, this simplicity and its ages works against the original Bejeweled.
-Aside from being much simpler than newer games, its also starting to have trouble running on modern systems.
+Aside from being much simpler than newer games, it's also starting to have trouble running on modern systems.
 I would suggest getting Bejeweled 3 instead.

 Points of Interest